-Objective Control O1.
-E Ensure that new developments satisfy nominated wind standards so as to maintain comfortable conditions for pedestrians and stationery long-exposure activities.
-Contr C1.
+Objec tive Control 01.
+Ensure that new developments satisfy nominated wind standards so as to maintain comfortable conditions for pedestrians and stationery long-exposure activities.
+C1.
 Buildings must be designed and proportioned to consider the wind generation effects Buildings of 5 or more storeys in height (or over 16 m) require wind tunnel testing, irrespective of whether they are built to the street frontage or not, at the discretion of the consent authority.
-Any relevant development application is to be accompanied by a wind report, prepared by a suitably qualified engineer, which demonstrates the following: a. in open areas to which people have access, the annual maximum gust speed should not exceed 23 metres per second, which is the speed at which people begin to be blown over; b. in walkways, pedestrian transit areas, streets where pedestrians do not generally stop, sit, stand, window shop and the like, annual maximum gust speed should not exceed 16 metres per second; c. in areas where pedestrians are involved in stationary short exposure activities such as window shopping, standing or sitting (including areas such as bus stops, public open space and private open space), the annual maximum gust speed should not exceed 13 metres per second; and d. in areas for stationary long-exposure to be blown over; b. in walkways, pedestrian trastreets where pedestrians generally stop, sit, stand, wand the like, annual maxim should not exceed 16 metrosic in areas where pedestrians stationary short exposure as window shopping, stand (including areas such as bropen space and private op annual maximum gust specexceed 13 metres per second
+Any relevant development application is to be accompanied by a wind report, prepared by a suitably qualified engineer, which demonstrates the following: a. in open areas to which people have access, the annual maximum gust speed should not exceed 23 metres per second, which is the speed at which people begin to be blown over; b. in walkways, pedestrian transit areas, streets where pedestrians do not generally stop, sit, stand, window shop and the like, annual maximum gust speed should not exceed 16 metres per second; c. in areas where pedestrians are involved in stationary short exposure activities such as window shopping, standing or sitting (including areas such as bus stops, public open space and private open space), the annual maximum gust speed should not exceed 13 metres per second; and d. in areas for stationary long-exposure activity, such as outdoor dining, the annual maximum gust speed should not exceed 10 metres per second.